S-DeHerrera-Neil/COSC/Security-Notes/ReverseEngineering_Walkthrough.md

       - Top of page:
         - search
           - search for string
-          - search on term you have seen, via string analysis
+          - search on term you have seen ^ from string analysis "sucess", via filter.
           - When it takes you to the keyword, click on "FUN_" function
             - This will open up the Decompile function.